RESOStandards/reso-upi/README.md

 * `urn:reso:upi:` is the stem, including URN prefix and UPI namespace.
 * `2.0` is the version of the UPI (version 1.0 was previously implemented by some companies).
 * `US` is the ISO 3166 code for the United States.
-* `48201` is the SubCountry (_not to be confused with subcounty_) for Harrison County, TX, a GEOID from the U.S Census Bureau (the method for identifying Subcountry is country-specific).
+* `48201` is the Subcountry (_not to be confused with subcounty_) for Harrison County, TX, a GEOID from the U.S Census Bureau (the method for identifying Subcountry is country-specific).
 * `R000022230` is the parcel number.

-## Example: UPI with SubParcelNumber
+## Example: UPI with Number
-UPIs can also be used to identify subparcel elements of a property, such as parking spaces, outbuildings or air rights.
-The UPI, with its fixed number of preparcel components separated by colons, can be extended with a `:sub:` component label followed by the subparcel item identifier.
+UPIs can also be used to identify  elements of a property, such as parking spaces, outbuildings or air rights.
+The UPI, with its fixed number of preparcel components separated by colons, can be extended with a `:sub:` component label followed by the  item identifier.

 ```
 urn:reso:upi:2.0:US:48201:R000022230:sub:78 - 9.aB
 ```

 * `:sub:` is the extended component label.
-* `78 - 9.aB` is the subparcel identifier for one of many property elements on the parcel.
+* `78 - 9.aB` is the  identifier for one of many property elements on the parcel.

 Since the core UPI contains a fixed number of colon-separated components, special characters that exist within components of the UPI are supported.
 Even colons within a parcel number will be identified as such because of the fixed number of preparcel components for the overall model.
-In the preceding example, the SubParcelNumber component has special characters.
+In the preceding example, the Number component has special characters.

 # Considerations